Yoast/plugin-grunt-tasks/README.md

-# grunt-yoast-tasks
+# Grunt-Yoast-tasks

-> the plugin that contains all custom yoast tasks
+> The plugin that contains all custom Yoast tasks

 ## Getting Started
 This plugin requires Grunt `~0.4.5`